yasenstar/ai-ml-dl/AI/AI_Fundamentals/AI_Fundamentals.md

 Experts estimate that about80% of all the data in today’s world is unstructured.
 It contains so many variables and changes so quickly that no conventional computer program can learn much from it.

+Unstructured data is categorized asqualitative  data, and cannot be processed and analyzed by conventional data tools and methods

 #### Semi-Structured Data